legrosmanu/zikstock-songbook/README.md

 # zikstock-core

+> Not ready yet for production.
+Dev in progress

 zikstock is a platform to help the musicians to play music.
 And because zikstock is very new, we propose only one functionality for now: **save in zikstock the musical resources you need to play music**.